Connected Apps

 4. Save the app.

-Supported authentication types include API key (header or query parameter), Bearer token, and Basic auth.
+Supported authentication types include API key (header or query parameter), Bearer token, Basic auth, and OAuth.

 Enabling apps per project